mysociety/yournextrepresentative/docs/new-instance.md

 * Having a core community of moderators who are happy to check all the recent changes and follow-up by email with anyone making badly sourced edits.
-* Giving us early feedback (to <ynr@mysociety.org>) when you encounter any problems or bugs - this is still alpha software!

 ## Components of a YourNextRepresentative site